mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-curtainwalls.md

 ![]({{ "/static/images/guides/revit-curtainwalls03.png" | prepend: site.baseurl }})

 {% capture bubble_note %}
-As shown in the images below, a combination of category picker, *Element.CategoryFilter*, and *Document.ElementTypes* can be used to filter the *Curtain Panel* and *Curtain Mullion* types and instances in a model.
+As shown in the images below, a combination of category picker, {% include ltr/comp.html uuid="d08f7ab1-" %}, and {% include ltr/comp.html uuid="7b00f940-" %} can be used to filter the *Curtain Panel* and *Curtain Mullion* types and instances in a model.
 However, the collector does not return anything for *Curtain Grids*.
 See [Analyzing Curtain Walls](#analyzing-curtain-walls) for better workflows to extract *Panel* and *Mullion* information.
 As you can see, the *Curtain Grids* graph does not return any results for Grid Types.
 The Panel and Mullion types can be collected however:

 &nbsp;